<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-The car was a perfectly useable road car, even though paraffin consumption was unacceptably high.
-With fuel economy of just 13-14 miles to the gallon at most, gas turbines have never been practicable as production cars.
+Although T3 was a perfectly useable road car, the paraffin consumption was unacceptably high.
+With fuel economy of just 13-14 miles to the gallon, it was not a practical production car.
+Even today, the problems of fuel economy still exist for small-scale application, limiting gas turbine options for everyday cars.